 Increase your sunlight or bright light exposure in the day and decrease your blue light or screen exposure at night.
 It is a good idea to stop looking at screens within two to three hours of bedtime.
 Doing this helps your body maintain its natural circadian rhythms.
 Further, you can ensure your room is comfortable and dimly lit as you prepare to go to bed, helping your body set its internal clock.

 You can also avoid caffeine and alcohol.
 Caffeine is a stimulant that inhibits sleep.
 And though alcohol is a depressant and may make you drowsy, it does not induce healthy sleep cycles but increases the symptoms of snoring or sleep apnea.

 Sometimes, these good habits and home remedies are not enough, particularly when a person has sleep apnea.
 You can become frustrated by trying hard, doing the right things, and still not getting quality sleep.

 You deserve to wake in the morning feeling refreshed and rested.
-The New York sleep team at Silent Night Therapy is ready to help you find an answer and obtain the healthy quality sleep you want.
-Contact us today at 631-983-2463 or online for a complimentary consultation.
-We can provide a home sleep test and help you get on the path to restful sleep.
+The sleep team at Silent Night Therapy is ready to help you diagnose the condition, find a solution, and obtain the healthy quality sleep you want.